denisrosset/contour-plot/README.md

 Plots the boundary of 2D convex sets.

 The convex sets are each defined by an oracle/function that maximizes a linear functional/inequality and returns a maximizer (i.e. a point in the convex set).

+Note: when using YALMIP, linprog, etc..., do not forget to ask for a *maximizer* instead of a minimizer.

 Such a function can be (here in a minimal example):